ShiftHackZ/Stable-Diffusion-Android/README.md

 - `full`: full GitHub/release build.
 - `foss`: F-Droid friendly build.

 iOS uses the shared mobile experience with remote generation providers, Silicon Diffusion Core ML, and Silicon Diffusion PrismML Bonsai for on-device generation on supported devices.
+Android also exposes Local Diffusion PrismML Bonsai on builds where the native runtime is packaged, with device suitability checked through setup and benchmark flows.

 | Provider / backend | What it connects to | iOS    | Android `playstore` | Android `full` | Android `foss` | Notes |
 | --- | --- |--------| --- | --- | --- | --- |